Tips for Getting Through Customs Quickly at Cancun International Airport

 Do you collect your checked bags before Cancun Airport Customs and after Cancun Immigration?

-After you have been through immigration, you then go to collect any checked luggage you have brought with you.
-Only AFTER you have grabbed your things from baggage claim, THEN it’s time for you to head through Customs.
+After you have gone through immigration, you go to collect any checked luggage you have brought with you.
+Only AFTER you have grabbed your things from baggage claim is it time for you to head through Customs.

 The process is pretty simple: